A Genetic Algorithm for Navigating Synthesizable Molecular Spaces: De novo Synthesis-Aware Property Optimization

 \subsection{LIT-PCBA Docking Benchmark}

 To better leverage the GPU batching of UniDock, we increase the offspring size of \ours{} to 100 and the proposal size of \oursbo{} to 20.
 Since the benchmark emphasizes diversity, we further increase the population size of \ours{} to 5000 and initial population size to 1000.
+Table \ref{tab:docking_vina_full} gives the expanded receptor-wise results of Table \ref{tab:docking}.

-We also report the average ligand efficiency (Vina score normalized by heavy atom count) of the top modes (Table \ref{tab:docking_eff}) and the number of discovered modes as a function of oracle calls (Table \ref{tab:docking_modes}).
-For each seed, an example ligand proposed by \ours{} and \oursbo{} is displayed in Figures \ref{fig:synga-dock-top1} and \ref{fig:syngpbo-dock-top1}, which we obtain from the top mode that passes the Tartarus \citep{tartarus} filters and whose ring systems all appear in ChEMBL at least 5 times.\footnote{\url{https://github.com/PatWalters/useful_rdkit_utils}} For future work, many of these filters can be applied on the block- or GA-level, which can minimize the number of rejected samples from applying them post-hoc.
+\textbf{Extended Results.} Table \ref{tab:docking_eff_full} reports the average ligand efficiency (Vina score normalized by heavy atom count) of the top modes.
+For a diversity-focused metric, we report the number of discovered ALDH1 modes as a function of oracle calls in Table \ref{tab:docking_modes}. \ours{} and \oursbo{} perform more diverse exploration than baselines in the early stages of optimization but fall behind 3DSynthFlow afterwards.
+We attribute this to the exploitative nature of GAs whose goal is property optimization, whereas GFlowNets and CGFlow instead aim to sample proportionally to the property or reward.
+Example ligands proposed by \ours{} and \oursbo{} are displayed in Figures \ref{fig:synga-dock-top1} and \ref{fig:syngpbo-dock-top1}, which we obtain from the top mode across all seeds that passes the Tartarus \citep{tartarus} filters and whose ring systems all appear in ChEMBL at least 5 times.\footnote{\url{https://github.com/PatWalters/useful_rdkit_utils}} For future work, many of these filters can be applied on the block- or GA-level to minimize the number of post-hoc rejected samples.

+Finally, we perform a preliminary ablation aiming to match the search space of 3DSynthFlow.
+We consider both the 1.2M and 300k block sets mentioned in their work, which are obtained from Enamine's comprehensive and in-stock catalogs, respectively.
+For the former, only the current-day catalog version is available and, since it has grown to 1.6M blocks, we randomly downsample it to 1.2M blocks.
+In both cases, we use the same 38 bimolecular reaction templates, 2 maximum reaction steps, and 40 maximum atoms.
+We report our results on two receptors in Table~\ref{tab:docking_ablation}.
+All hyperparameters are kept the same, except we filter the top 10k blocks when using the 1.2M catalog set to accommodate for the larger block space.
+We find the general trend holds: using only a quarter of the oracle calls, \oursbo{} outperforms or competes with 3DSynthFlow, and \ours{} outperforms or competes with all other baselines.